Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 • Master Shot Placement: Focus on honing your marksmanship skills for ethical hunting.
 Understanding vital areas of your target game is essential for clean kills.

-• Sighting In Your Handgun: Ensure your handgun is sighted in for the specific ammunition you'll be using while hunting.
+• Sight In Your Handgun: Ensure your handgun is sighted in for the specific ammunition you'll be using while hunting.
 This guarantees accurate shot placement at hunting distances.

 • Practice Different Shooting Positions: Hunting scenarios might require shooting from various positions (standing, kneeling, sitting).
 Practice these positions at the range to build confidence and improve accuracy in the field.